-The project treats political and structural questions in a series of theatrical and object-oriented situations.
+The project treats political and structural questions in a series of site-specific and object-oriented situations.

 SPACE AUTOMATISM comments on questions as structures, ideology, power and size, collectivity vs individuality, mainstream and clichés, but the works themselves are often small, playfully ambiguous, and not always explicit political.
 The starting points are personal places like my theatre space, my office, my institutions (Norwegian Theatre Academy and Norwegian Artistic Research Project), my home and my plastic garbage, or based on invitations to different venues.
 To discuss the specific places, I try to be or play them as objects or situations.
 Political and structural questions are treated as material and characteristics for the protagonists rather than problems and limitations.

 As a single artist and a no longer collective (Baktruppen), I’ve been looking for ways to perform in solos without being the visible main actress.
 I’ve been interested in NTAs puppetry history, in object-oriented formats and art forms, and the concepts of the historical avantgarde’s art figures, über-marionettes, manikins, robots and automats.
 I’ve experimented with forms where improvisation, dialogue and presence are central, and with elements from Commedia dell’arte, performance art, installation, puppetry and slapstick comedy, – trying to re-explore their radical and political potential.
 The work re-uses site-specific elements in theatrical, performative and object-oriented hybrids.
 I’ve called it expressive minimalism, post-spectacular, low or popular, or even vulgarly unpopular.
 Maybe it’s performative scenography.